The Charles Hamilton Houston Institute for Race & Justice

 We encourage you to visit the website often and to stay as long as you like.
 We welcome your feedback, ideas, and support and invite you to sign up to receive our weekly updates.

 For those who have been with us for the past 10 years, we emphasize that we will continue to bring exciting and informative events to campus and the Boston region, and these will be, as always, free and open to the public.
-Those events will join the others archived on the web site available for viewing by those who could not attend.
+Those events will join the others archived on this site available for viewing by those who could not attend.